turingschool/lesson_plans/ruby_03-professional_rails_applications/caching_in_rails.markdown

 ```

 As we can see, the pizza production process is currently pretty slow.
-Perhaps our pizza chefs are dozing on the job.
+Perhaps our pizza chefs are napping on the job.
 Let's see if we can speed it up
 with a cache:

 ```ruby